-After the adoption of HKFRS 16, when the Association acts as a lessee, the Association assesses at inception of a contract whether the contract is, or contains, a lease.
+When the Association acts as a lessee, the Association assesses at inception of a contract whether the contract is, or contains, a lease.
 A contract is, or contains, a lease if the contract conveys the right to control the use of an identified asset for a period of time in exchange for consideration.